 • check all the supporting documents to ensure that they are sufficient and in the correct format.

-• fill out the complete application form and prepare detailed representations/cover letter for the Home Office UKVI about the Immigration Rules.
+• fill out the complete application form and prepare a detailed representation/cover letter for the Home Office UKVI about the Immigration Rules.

 • book an appointment for you to enrol your biometrics.